Censorship Research Center

 3. How does Haystack work?

-Haystack hides traffic to any from the internet at large inside traffic that looks like perfectly normal web connections to innocuous sites.
+Like most VPNs, Haystack hides traffic from the internet inside traffic that looks like perfectly normal web connections to innocuous sites.
 The Haystack client connects to our servers which in turn talk to websites on behalf of our users.

 4. What do I need to run Haystack?
 What programs work with it?

-Haystack runs on Windows (2000 and up), OS X (10.4 and up), and modern Linux distributions.
+The Haystack VPN software runs on Windows (2000 and up), OS X (10.4 and up), and modern Linux distributions.
 The executable is under half a megabytes and can run, without installation or configuration, from USB drives, optical discs, floppy discs, memory cards, and many other media.

-From a user's point of view, Haystack appears to be a normal HTTP proxy, which means that Haystack not only supports all modern web browsers, but many other network programs as well, including Yahoo Messenger, FTP clients, and IRC clients.
+From a user’s point of view, Haystack appears to be a standard HTTP proxy, which means that Haystack not only supports all modern web browsers but many other network programs as well, including Yahoo Messenger, FTP clients, and IRC clients.

 5. Is Haystack secure?

 Yes.
-We go to great lengths to ensure that any traffic between our servers and our users looks like perfectly normal, innocuous, and unencrypted web traffic.
+We go to great lengths to ensure that any traffic between our servers and our users looks like perfectly normal, innocuous, and unencrypted web traffic – not like a VPN.
 It would be exceptionally difficult to detect and block automatically.

 However, even if our methods were compromised, our users' communications would be secure.
 We use state-of-the-art elliptic curve cryptography to ensure that these communications cannot be read.
 This cryptography is strong enough that the NSA trusts it to secure top-secret data, and we consider our users' privacy to be just as important.
 Cryptographers refer to this property as perfect forward secrecy.